An Underwater Playground Features Mermaid Bella

 No, you are not imagining this.
 You are able to see a mermaid in the waters off Providenciales in the Turks and Caicos Islands.

-“Mermaid Adventure” is one of several eco-tours offered by Caicos Tours Underwater Adventures which is located beside the Tiki-Hut Bar and Restaurant at Turtle Cove on Providenciales – just a short 7 minute drive from Villa del Mar along Lower Bight Road.
+“Mermaid Adventure” is one of several eco-tours offered by Caicos Tours Underwater Adventures which is located at Turtle Cove on Providenciales – just a short 7 minute drive from Villa del Mar along Lower Bight Road.
 Guests travel in the Undersea Explorer, a semi-submarine which is a vessel that travels along the surface of the water with passengers seated in an air-conditioned cabin that is five feet below.
 Each guest has their own viewing window through which they can see the amazing marine life all around.

 Photo Credit: Guest Photo